 - Interest in masturbation

 The chart also outlines how parents and educators can provide needed support and encourage sexually healthy children.
-As children reach these formative milestones in their journey towards adulthood, we encourage you to use this chart as a guide within your home or classroom, helping you initiate important conversations and encourage healthy sexual exploration.
+As children reach these formative milestones and go through these late childhood physical changes in their journey towards adulthood, we encourage you to use this chart as a guide within your home or classroom, helping you initiate important conversations and encourage healthy sexual exploration.

 Take Learning and Development One Step Further with Puberty: The Wonder Years